 What benefits do I receive as a KSOA member?

-KSOA members have access to priority scheduling, HUDL access, in-season evaluations, educational materials, discounted clinic fees, social and networking opportunities, and more.
+KSOA members have access to priority scheduling for youth assigning, HUDL access, in-season evaluations, educational materials, discounted clinic fees, social and networking opportunities, and more.

 How much does a KSOA membership cost and how can I pay?